 Don’t you just hate it when you’re quietly enjoying life, minding your own business, only to find a meteor heading straight for your planet at blistering speeds!
 However, instead of a catastrophic event, causing everyone upon the planet to become extinct just like the dinosaurs, the world simply broke apart into a number of pieces, pieces you must now set out to find in order to rebuild and restore life to the land.

 Right out of the gate, if you’ve ever played Artifex Mundi’s My Brother Rabbit, you’re going to spot a lot of similarities within this game.
-It appears that game took a lot of inspiration from The Tiny Bang Story due to this game coming out seven years prior on PC.
+It may not have directly been inspired by The Tiny Bang Story, but considering this game came out seven years ago, there will have been many games that have been inspired by this games’ style.
 Not only has the format been imitated over the years, but it’s also achieved over 163,000 concurrent users playing it at once over on Steam (based on SteamCharts.com) – clearly this is a game which many people have fallen in love with over the years.
 So, let’s take a closer look at what the game actually is…

 As I mentioned above, The Tiny Bang Story plays a lot like the much more recent My Brother Rabbit.
 The game has been split into five areas, each consisting of a number of scenes for you to explore as a character-less being.
 Via using either the Joy-con or the touch-screen, you must click away as you seek out numerous hidden jigsaw pieces which have been fiendishly camouflaged into the background akin to a hidden object game, only spread across the entire world instead of a single area.
 However, just like My Brother Rabbit, you’ll unlock new ‘treasure hunts’ to embark upon as you discover new obstacles which are in your way.